 Construction and Electrical Courses

 This class focuses on the fundamentals of Civil 3D and is appropriate for civil drafters, designers, and engineers new to Civil 3D.
 In particular you will learn how to work with points, parcels, and surfaces; develop gradings, horizontal and vertical alignments, assemblies and perform basic corridor modeling.
 Prior to taking this class the student should have a fundamental understanding of surveying, mapping and civil engineering concepts including elevations, contours, stationing, and alignments.
-This class can earn CEUs or 24 PDH hours.
+Students can earn CEUs for taking this class.

 Our Dwelling Contractor Initial Qualifier course meets all the State of Wisconsin education requirements for getting your DCQ license.
 This course can be done at your own pace.
 This course covers an overview of Wisconsin's construction laws, an introduction into Uniform Dwelling Code and required content of best construction business practices.